-- are available to families whose income does not exceed 50 percent of the median income for the county or metropolitan area in which the family lives. - in four families eligible for a voucher receives any form of federal rental assistance."
-41
+- Housing choice vouchers, which subsidize the costs of housing for low-income individuals and families, are available to families whose income does not exceed 50 percent of the median income for the county or metropolitan area in which the family lives. - Effectiveness: Housing voucher programs reduce homelessness, help to alleviate poverty, increase safety, and improve the long-term educational and health benefits of children and families.
+However, due to lack of funding, "only about one in four families eligible for a voucher receives any form of federal rental assistance."